wangmengHB/utilities-library/packages/util-kit/readme.md

 Maybe it is a good idea, so this project (package) is created for this purpose.

+The util code base from [vscode](https://github.com/microsoft/vscode):
+* src/vs/base/common

+unit test case:
+* src/vs/base/test/common

+# How to use it
 You can install it through npm:
 ```bash
 npm install --S util-kit
 ```

-# utilities Available For Usage
+# Utilities Available For Usage
 ## Event Emitter

 ```ts